watermint/toolbox/doc/generated/teamfolder-replication.md

 ## Report: verification

-Report files are generated in three formats, `verification.csv`, `verification.xlsx` and `verification.json`.
+Report files are generated in three formats like below;
+* `verification.csv`
+* `verification.xlsx`
+* `verification.json`

-But if you run with `-low-memory` option, the command will generate only `verification.json}}` report.
+But if you run with `-low-memory` option, the command will generate only JSON format report.

-In case of a report become large, a report in `.xlsx` format will be split into several chunks like `verification_0000.xlsx`, `verification_0001.xlsx`, `verification_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like follows;
+`verification_0000.xlsx`, `verification_0001.xlsx`, `verification_0002.xlsx`...

 | Column     | Description                                                                                                                                                                            |
 |------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|